What is a virtual office? A complete guide for small business owners

 Some landlords do not allow tenants to use their properties for commercial purposes.
 Some tenancy agreements explicitly state that companies may not be registered at the address.

 If you live in rented accommodation, you should check the terms of your tenancy agreement.
-Getting a virtual office address may be an absolute necessity.
+Getting a virtual office address may be a necessity.

 Building a successful business relies, in part, on projecting a strong brand that appeals to your target market.

 Your base of operations is part of this image that you project.
-And you can see why some companies need an office address inside a major city centre, rather than a suburban residence, in order to win the right kind of customers.
+Some companies need an office address inside a major city centre, rather than a suburban residence, to project distinct professionalism and win the right kind of customers.

-Having a virtual office address is a small detail, but it contributes to a picture of your company as an established, stable and significant operation.
-It’s a simple way to build trust, which is a priceless commodity for any new company.
+It’s a strategic way to build trust, which is a priceless commodity for any new company.

 Virtual office addresses cost a fraction of the rent that you would pay for an office in a similar location.
-Because of this, some companies will rent office space in one location and have an address somewhere more salubrious.
+Because of this, some companies will rent office space in a less-impressive location and have a public-facing virtual address somewhere with more notoriety.

 All UK companies must be registered to a UK address.
-If you are based outside the UK, you will need to arrange a British address in order to operate as a British company.
+If you are based outside the UK, you will need to arrange a UK address in order to operate as a UK company.

 Your virtual office provider will be able to manage your mail and forward everything to your primary home or work address.